 CEE’s Graduate Teaching Community is a collaborative, interdisciplinary group of graduate students and postdoctoral scholars who come together on a quarterly basis to explore effective teaching practices.
 Together with peers, you explore relevant issues around learning and teaching in a supportive environment, freely discussing your ideas about teaching in ways that encourage reflection and enhance teaching practice.
 Past GTCs have featured a variety of high-interest topics in learning and teaching, such as implementing strategies that promote active learning, encouraging participation in large classes, utilizing reflective teaching practices, and promoting effective instructor-TA interactions.
 Participants have the opportunity to receive a certificate as a result of participating in the GTC for at least one full quarter.

-Spring 2019 Graduate Teaching Community
+Fall 2019 Graduate Teaching Community

 The Graduate Teaching Community Certificate